 This project will install a 10-foot asphalt path that connects Park South Drive to Park Road.
 This will include two pedestrian signals.

-The DeArmon Rd Improvements Project is part of the City of Charlotte’s Prosperity Village CNIP.
-The project will complete the infrastructure needs in the neighborhood by providing buffered bicycle lanes, median/turning lane, storm drainage, curb & gutter, sidewalk and a greenway passage beneath DeArmon Rd for the future extension of Clark’s Creek Greenway.
+The DeArmon Rd Improvements Project is part of the City of Charlotte’s Prosperity Village Comprehensive Neighborhood Improvement Program.
+The project will complete the infrastructure needs in the neighborhood by providing buffered bicycle lanes, median/turning lane, storm drainage, curb & gutter, sidewalk and a greenway passage beneath DeArmon Road for the future extension of Clark’s Creek Greenway.

-This project will widen the 2- lane road to a 4- lane median divided road with multi-use paths between Steele Creek Rd and Whitehall Park Dr., and a multi-use path north along Sandy Porter Rd. to the subdivision at Williams Glenn Rd.
+This project will widen the 2- lane road to a 4- lane median divided road with multi-use paths between Steele Creek Road and Whitehall Park Drive and a multi-use path north along Sandy Porter Road to the subdivision at Williams Glenn Road.